“If you are worried about the odour of your vulva

 What vaginal symptoms can menopause cause?

-In Symptoms of Menopause: Bladder, Vaginal & Vulval Problems the (Australian) Jean Hailes for Women’s Health (JH) explain:
+In Symptoms of Menopause: Bladder, Vaginal and Vulval Problems the JH explain:

 “As you move into perimenopause and menopause, low oestrogen levels can change your vulval, vaginal and bladder tissues.
 These changes may affect up to half of postmenopausal women”.5

-In Symptoms of Menopause: Bladder, Vaginal & Vulval Problems the JH also elaborate on:
+In Symptoms of Menopause: Bladder, Vaginal and Vulval Problems – Vulvovaginal Atrophy the JH also elaborate on:

 Vagina“Declining oestrogen levels causes bladder and vaginal tissue to become thin.
 This can affect areas such as your: